 Q8: I am a holder of Hong Kong Permanent Identity Card.
 Do I need to apply visa for the exchange?

 No, you do not need to apply for a student visa for your studies at Lingnan.
 Please provide a photocopy of your Hong Kong Permanent Identity Card together with your Exchange Application Form.

 Q9: I am a Mainland student.
 What should I do after obtaining my student visa from OGE? 我是國內交換生，收到貴處寄出的簽證後，我應該怎樣做？

-You should apply for relevant exit endorsement from the Public Security Bureau Office where your household registrations are kept (Permit D) after obtaining your student visa from OGE and sticking it to your Exit-entry Permit for Travelling to and from Hong Kong and Macao.
+You should apply for relevant exit endorsement from the Public Security Bureau Office where your household registrations are kept (Permit D) after obtaining your Notification Slip for Entry Visa/Permit from OGE.

 Q10: I had a name change.
 Does this matter to my visa application?

 Yes, a copy of the official proof of name change should be submitted to us for our onward transmission to the Immigration Department if you ever had your name changed.

 Q11: When should I purchase air tickets / train tickets to Hong Kong?

 You are strongly advised to purchase the flight / train ticket to Hong Kong after you are notified by OGE that your student visa application is successfully processed by the Immigration Department.
 Otherwise, you will bear your own risk on purchasing air tickets / train tickets to Hong Kong in advance.